 If I can identify a robust desire, then this is good.
 Causes are irrelevant.
-Identifying sources can be a dangerous because it is artificial generalization.
-So, I think it is wise to describe what you feel and stick to the directly Felt Desire (FD), and not some possible causing factor.
+Identifying causes quickly becomes pointless because it is too much generalization.
+So, I think it is wise to describe what you feel and stick to the directly Felt Desire (FD), and not some possible causing factor or source.

 Desires of the moment do not always coincide with long-term desires.
 Emotions come and go.
 But this should not be taken as contradiction to the importance of desire.
 Persistent desires are important, because they have existed for a long time, have appeared again, and again (and are likely to reappear).